rgknp/AIDayLabs/lab01.1-computer_vision/0_README.md

-# Using Portable Class Libraries to Simplify App Development with Cognitive Services
+# Using Portable Class Libraries to Simplify App Development with Cognitive Services (specifically Computer Vision API)

 This hands-on lab guides you through creating an intelligent console application from end-to-end using Cognitive Services (specifically the Computer Vision API).
 We will focus on the ImageProcessing portable class library (PCL), discussing its contents and how to use it in your own applications.